AnyLog-co/documentation/examples/Aggregations Examples.md

 ## Configuring arle Aggregations

-arle - Approximated Run-Length Encoding, the entries in the time interval are represented in one or more entries, each entry represents multiple similar values.
+ARLE - Approximated Run-Length Encoding, the entries in the time interval are represented in one or more entries, each entry represents multiple similar values.

-The following commands declare the following:
+The following commands declare ARLE compression over the table's data:

 * A database name **examples** using SQLite.
 * An aggregation table named **compression**.